mwebb33/slab_application_examples/sld4-sdk-extensions/third-party-hardware-drivers.md

 } temphum9_cfg_t;
 ```

-**Silicon Labs wrapper provides the high level configuration for the I2CSPM instance, therefore it is not required to confgure the speed, pin, or any other parameters except the i2c parameter in the temphum9_t type.**
+**Silicon Labs wrapper provides the high level configuration for the I2CSPM instance, therefore it is not required to configure the speed, pin, or any other parameters except the i2c parameter in the temphum9_t type.**

 **Only the i2c.handle pointer should be configured to point to the configured I2CSPM instance.**